Central Europe Main Office Address

 There are two options for travel to the Central Europe program.
 You can choose to book the suggested flight offered by Advantage Travel, or you may make your own travel arrangements.
 Admitted students will receive an email detailing both options.

 During the traveling seminar, some group meals are provided.
 Students also should plan to cover the costs of some of their meals.
 Once in Wroclaw, students are expected to buy and/or prepare meals on their own; meals are not included in the program fee.
-Students have the option of eating breakfast at the dorm/hotel, which offers a buffet at a discounted rate.
 Wroclaw is a University town with ample opportunities to buy affordable meals at many establishments in the city center.
-Many students usually opt to have meals regularly at the buffet at the University of Lower Silesia.
+A shopping center with a large food court is within walking distance of the University.
+A small food bar is also available on campus.

 Cell Phone Information